 I decided to ask my 5 year old neighbor, Wylie, to help me build and get an idea of what he thought about this set.
 His favorite parts are the “lightning dish,” Elastigirl’s arms, and the way the swirled pattern on the helicopter’s dish hypnotizes you when it spins.
 Interestingly, while he did enjoy that you can open the door to hold cargo in the back of the helicopter, he wasn’t as much of a fan of the single piece that makes up the body.
 He thought the best part about that piece was just that it had studs on the sides so he could customize it however he wanted.
 But overall he really liked the set and pronounced, “There are no least favorites!”

 Bottom line: Fairly spendy for the part-count, but lots of imagination and play potential for your kiddo!
 (Then you can “borrow” the cool parts when they are done!)
 Also worthwhile if you’re wanting to complete your collection Incredibles minifigures.

-10759 Elastigirl’s Rooftop Pursuit will be available in May, 2018 from LEGO Shop at Home and various other retailers.
+10759 Elastigirl’s Rooftop Pursuit is now available from LEGO Shop at Home and various other retailers.